C-EQUIPMENT.COM Small Engine Parts Specialists

 inlet on the side of the carb.
 In this position the float is shutting

-off the needle valve and it should be
+off the needle valve and it should be perfectly sealed.
+If you

 gently lift the float up you should hear the air going through.